image bio

 And don’t underestimate the power of the Squatty Potty!
 A footstool on the floor in front of your toilet can change the posture so that you are in a squatting position: an easier position to facilitate bowel movements.
 My friends know -- I give them as housewarming gifts!

 Many people experience nausea in the first and early second trimester; again, a side effect of the progesterone circulating in the body to support the pregnancy.
 This can make it even more difficult to swallow a prenatal vitamin.
 For nausea in early pregnancy, try Natalist's Nausea Relief Tea, ginger (in the form of freshly cut ginger, tea, candy, or gum) or Vitamin B6 (pyridoxine) and doxylamine succinate (known as Unisom).
+You can find vitamin B6 and ginger in Natalist’s Anti-Nausea Gummies!
 Vitamin B6 at 10-25mg orally every 6-8 hours (maximum dose of 200mg/day) can help with nausea.
 The addition of doxylamine succinate can enhance the treatment of nausea and vomiting for people that aren’t getting relief from Vitamin B6.
 Nausea is also improved with small, frequent snacks (carbs may be your best friend!).
 If the nausea and vomiting persists, talk to your doctor about prescription medication options.
 Your doctor may suggest taking prenatal gummies instead, which tend to be easier on the stomach.
+Read more about managing morning sickness and nausea.

-And, as always—if you’re struggling with the side effects of prenatal vitamins, talk with your doctor about what to do.
-You might be able to switch vitamins, or find another solution that will help you through the preconception and pregnancy timeframe.
+As always—if you’re struggling with the side effects of prenatal vitamins, talk with your healthcare provider about what to do.
+You might be able to switch vitamins, or find another solution that will help you through the preconception and pregnancy timeframe!

 Shop Products From This Article